24 August 2017

 Centre for Animal Welfare welcomes new team member

 A warm welcome to Dr Kelly Gouveia, our new Postdoctoral Fellow in Animal Welfare.
 Dr Gouveia will be the new Programme Leader for the MSc Animal Welfare Science, Ethics and Law.
 Her main area of research is in the reduction, refinement and replacement of animal use in experimental research.
 She has also published in leading journals on the welfare of dairy cattle and companion animals.
-A full academic profile is forthcoming; contact Dr Gouveia.
+Find out more about Dr Kelly Gouveia.

 8 July 2017